ricardo-aspira/dk-course-react-app/README.md

 # Dockerfile.dev
 docker-cli always look for a Dockerfile by default but we can specify a file using **-f** parameter.

-The Dockerfile.dev will be used to run the stack:
+The **Dockerfile.dev** will be used to run the stack:

 *  npm run start
 *  npm run test
 *  npm run build

+# Dockerfile

+The **Dockerfile** will be used for production only and uses Multi-Step Docker Builds.
+Firstly it gets the node-alpine image, install the dependencies and run the build on the second phase.
+The s

+The final result will be only the nginx with the build done by the previous step.
+The node_modules and src will not be copied.

 # Tips & Comments on docker-cli and docker-compose commands
 ## docker attach